erikssommer/erikssommer/README.md

 ### Hello there

 **Personal stuff:**
+- ☁️ I am currently building RESTful Web APIs with Node.js, Express, MongoDB and JavaScript using Docker
-- 🍃 I’m currently working with Spring for backend web development with Java
+- 🍃 Learning Spring for backend web-development with Java
+- 👨‍💻 I work as a teacher assistant in the class [Web Programming](https://student.oslomet.no/studier/-/studieinfo/emne/DATA1700/2020/HØST) at Oslo Metropolitan University
 - 📫 How to reach me: erikssommer@gmail.com || s341870@oslomet.no
-- 👨‍💻 I work as a teacher assistant in the class [Web Programming](https://student.oslomet.no/studier/-/studieinfo/emne/DATA1700/2020/HØST) at Oslo Metropolitan University

 **Tools & Languages**